Showing posts with label Savannah. Show all posts

 Savannah River Queen

-We use the restrooms, sample the free orange juice, and tour the center.
+We used the restrooms, sampled the free orange juice, and toured the center.
 My daughter purchased a sun pass for crossing tolls in Florida.

 It took us forty minutes to drive from Yulee to Jacksonville.

-My daughter dropped me off and she went to get herself a plate of barbecue ribs and to check out the area while I visited with my cousin.
+My daughter dropped me off and went to get herself a plate of barbecue ribs and check out the area while I visited with my cousin.

-I slept in the half bed that was in my cousin's office.
-My daughter slept on the bottom bunk in the girl's room.
+I slept in the half bed in my cousin's office, and my daughter slept on the bottom bunk in the girl's room.

 My cousin shares a house with her grandson and his girlfriend.